coresolve/tls_etcd/README.md

-# etcd3
+# etcd3 with peer auto tls and provided certs.

-The `etcd3-install` example shows how to use matchbox to network boot and provision 3-node etcd3 cluster on bare-metal in an automated way.
+This will bring up an etcd3 cluster that will be secured by user provided tls assets.
+We will configure the cluster to use auto-tls for the peer relationship.

 ## Requirements

-Follow the getting started [tutorial](../../../Documentation/getting-started.md) to learn about matchbox and set up an environment that meets the requirements:

 * Matchbox v0.6+ [installation](../../../Documentation/deployment.md) with gRPC API enabled
-* Matchbox provider credentials `client.crt`, `client.key`, and `ca.crt`
+* Matchbox provider credentials `matchbox/client.crt`, `matchbox/client.key`, and `matchbox/ca.crt`
+* Etcd tls assets `etcd/server.crt` `etcd/server.key` `etcd/ca.key`
+* Etcd tls assets `etcd/client.crt` and `etcd/client.key`
+* The server cert must have a SAN IP of 127.0.0.1 and a san for every hostname in the cluster.
 * PXE [network boot](../../../Documentation/network-setup.md) environment
 * Terraform v0.9+ and [terraform-provider-matchbox](https://github.com/coreos/terraform-provider-matchbox) installed locally on your system
 * 3 machines with known DNS names and MAC addresses